makerjeff/Parts_Bin/README.md

-# Parts_Bin
+# Parts Bin
-A simple web application to organize your hardware.
+A simple web application to help keep track of your hardware stock.

 ## TODO: